 The collective psychosis in Hebron stems from a centuries-old ownership dispute over the Tomb of the Patriarchs, known as the Ibrahimi Mosque to Muslims and the Cave of Machpela to Jews.
-The tomb is the supposed burial place of Abraham/Avraham/Ibrahim, the founding father of Islam, Judaism and, therefore, Christianity.
-I don't subscribe to any of those, but – despite the fact the founder of three of the world's largest religions surely has enough love to go around – I guess it's understandable to fight over access to your spiritual father's grave.
+The tomb is the supposed burial place of Abraham/Avraham/Ibrahim, the founding father of Islam, Judaism, and, therefore, Christianity.
+I don't subscribe to any of those, but—despite the fact that the founder of three of the world's largest religions surely has enough love to go around—I guess it's understandable to fight over access to your spiritual father's grave.

 The proportions of settlers, Palestinians and Israeli soldiers in the Israeli-controlled old city are totally unbelievable, in the sense that I probably wouldn't believe it if I hadn't seen it for myself.
 There are around 500 Israeli settlers and 30,000 Palestinians, with 2,000 Israeli soldiers milling about to keep them in line.

 The streets were lined with dozens of tour buses, as people had bussed in from all over Israel to celebrate Passover with the ghost of their religion's founder.
-We stopped to chat with a guy from one of the several international organisations based in Hebron to "observe" the situation – or, as it works in practice, do absolutely nothing while settler violence gets continually worse and progressively more intense clashes break out between Palestinian youth and Israeli soldiers.
+We stopped to chat with a guy from one of the several international organizations based in Hebron to "observe" the situation—or, as it works in practice, do absolutely nothing while settler violence gets continually worse and progressively more intense clashes break out between Palestinian youth and Israeli soldiers.

 Israeli Jews praying at the Cave of the Patriarchs.